 A full tummy tuck is only for patients with a lot of excess skin or abdominal muscles that are significantly separated from the belly button.

 This is because it removes more skin and tightens the abdominal wall from top to bottom.
 In the procedure, the upper abdominal skin is pulled down to the pubic area, and a new hole is made for the belly button.

+Tightening abdominal muscles during can cause discomfort after abdominoplasty surgery, so some patients choose to avoid it.
 This leads to a quicker recovery and a faster return to work, but some patients are unsuitable candidates.

 The belly button is removed with a panniculectomy.
 It sounds strange, but you don’t need it.

 Yes, we made up a name for a special tummy tuck procedure.
 It’s performed by Dr Tattelbaum on rare occasions, and we’ve never seen anyone else describe it.

 The TattleTuck is for moderately tall women with enough skin laxity for a mini tummy tuck, but with muscle separation to the top of the abdomen.
 In this select group of patients, we do a full muscle tightening, but with only a mini tummy tuck skin excision.

 While there is a scar around the belly button, like a full tummy tuck, the belly button is put back in the same place (same hole).
 In these patients, an umbilical float would bring the belly button down too low.